supervisely/developer-portal/app-development/basics/add-private-app.md

 ## Option 2.
 Connect your git account (Github or Gitlab).

 Since Supervisely app is just a git repository, we support public and private repos from the most popular hosting platforms in the world - **GitHub** and **GitLab**.
-You just need to generate and provide access token to your repo.
+You just need to generate and provide the access token to your repo.

 ### Step 1.
 Generate new personal token